PhD, Peace and Conflict Studies, University of Manitoba, Canada

 - Regional Expertise in Africa

 Dr. Okoi is Assistant Professor of Justice and Peace Studies at the University of St. Thomas, Associate Editor of the African Security Journal, and Member of the International Editorial Board of Third World Thematics – A Third World Quarterly journal.
-He is an inaugural recipient of the Jill Knox Peace Fellowship at the Association of Applied and Therapeutic Humor’s Humor Academy, a Senior Fellow at the Global Research Network’s War, Conflict and Migration Think Tank, and an Advisor to the Prevention Initiative.
-He is the recipient of numerous awards for academic distinction and leadership including the University of Manitoba’s Naylah Ayed Prize.
+He is a Jill Knox Peace Fellow at the Association of Applied and Therapeutic Humor’s Humor Academy, Senior Fellow at the Global Research Network’s War, Conflict and Migration Think Tank, Advisor at the War Prevention Initiative in Portland, Oregon, USA, and recipient of the University of Manitoba’s Naylah Ayed Prize.
 In 2016, the Universal Peace Federation awarded him the Ambassador for Peace Award in recognition of his contribution to peace leadership in Africa.
 In 2021 the Research Technical Assistance Center (RTAC) at the United States Agency for International Development (USAID) highlighted his profile in The Faces of Peacebuilding in recognition of the United Nations International Day of Living Together in Peace.

 Dr. Okoi is a broadly trained scholar with a multidisciplinary background.
 His engineering background brought out his innate desire to uplift the ethos of peace scholarship with a renewed critical focus on the relationship between engineering and peace.
-He plays a key role in the Peace Engineering program at the University of St Thomas.
+He coordinates he Peace Engineering program at the University of St Thomas.
 Professor Okoi is the author of Punctuated Peace in Nigeria’s Oil Region: Oil Insurgency and the Challenges of Post-Conflict Peacebuilding (Palgrave, 2021), which examines the challenges of post-conflict peacebuilding efforts in Nigeria’s oil region.
-He has published his work in reputable journals such as Peace Research: Canadian Journal of Peace and Conflict Studies, World Development, Conflict Resolution Quarterly, African Security, International Journal on World Peace, Peace Review: A Journal of Social Justice, and Africa Portal, and has presented at local and international conferences.
+He has written several book chapters in Oxford University, Manchester University Press, and Routledge and has published in reputable journals such as Peace Research: Canadian Journal of Peace and Conflict Studies, World Development, Conflict Resolution Quarterly, African Security, International Journal on World Peace, Peace Review: A Journal of Social Justice, and Africa Portal, and has presented at local and international conferences.
 He has contributed to the scholarly community as Convener of the Youth and Peace Commission at the International Peace Research Association.

 Prior to his appointment as Assistant Professor, he lectured in the Human Rights program at the University of Winnipeg, and in the Global Studies department at Wilfrid Laurier University.
 He is a Research Affiliate at the Canadian Network for Terrorism, Security, and Society, where he contributes to policy-relevant research on efforts to counter and prevent security threats, and the impact of terrorism and securitization on society.